jaisonpereira/estoque-bebida/README.md

 * MongoDB
 * Maven

-### Ambiente De Desenv
+### Dev Environment

 * Spring Tool Suite -- Eclipse Based
 * Debian 8

 ### Data Base Technology
-* tenho experiência com JPA/Hibernate/SpringData enfim bancos relacionais , porém para esse desafio optei por usar NOSQL - Mongo DB,
+* I have experience with JPA / Hibernate / SpringData finally relational databases, but for this challenge I chose to use NOSQL - Mongo DB,
-* para que esse desafio  agregue no meu investimento em BIG DATA e micro serviços  em Java, e demonstrar a simplicidade de resolver problemas com uma cardinalidade simples
+* for this challenge to add to my investment in BIG DATA and Java micro services, and demonstrate the simplicity of solving problems with simple cardinality

-* A base esta hospedada em mlab em um perfil gratuito (Server Location Amazon Web Service)
+* The base is hosted on mlab in a free profile (Server Location Amazon Web Service)

-### Estrategia de Consulta ##
+### Query Strategy ##
-AgregationFramework (Spring data) utilizado para gerar algumas consultas na base, não optei por utilizar spring query para deixar facil a manuntenção com criteria
+AgregationFramework (Spring data) used to generate some queries in the base, I did not choose to use spring query to make it easy to maintain with criteria.

-### Considerações realizadas
+### Considerations Made

-#### Cadastro e consulta das bebidas armazenadas em cada seção com suas respectivas queries
+#### Registration and consultation of drinks stored in each section with their respective queries
-> R: path parameter define qual seção é consultada:
+> R: path parameter defines which section is queried: eg  /estoque/secoes/1  (1 represents section number)

-ex: /estoque/secoes/1  (1 representa o numero da seção)
+#### Query total volume in stock for each drink type

-#### Consulta do volume total no estoque por cada tipo de bebida
+> R: Path parameter defines the Enum Type of the drink type.
->R:Path parameter define o Enum Type do tipo de bebida /estoque/{tipoBebida}
+/estoque/{DrinkType}

-#### Consulta dos locais disponíveis de armazenamento de um determinado volume e tipo de bebida. (calcular via algoritmo).
+#### Query the available storage locations for a particular volume and type of beverage. (calculate via algorithm).
-R:Path parameter define o Enum Type do tipo de bebida retornando as secoes disponives para armazenamento
+A: Path parameter defines the Enum Type of the beverage type by returning the available storage sections.
-Path: /estoque/disponivel/{tipoBebida}/?volume=45
+Path: /estoque/disponivel/ {DrunkType} /?
+Volume = 45

-#### Consulta das seções disponíveis para venda de determinado tipo de bebida
+#### Query the sections available for sale for a particular type of drink
-> Path: estoque/disponivel/venda/{tipoBebida}
+> Path: estoque/disponivel/venda/{DrinksType}

-#### Cadastro de histórico de entrada e saída de bebidas em caso de venda e recebimento.
+#### Registration of drinks entry and exit history in case of sale and receipt.

->Atributo contendo o codigo de operacao de estoque devera ser enviado indicando a operacao realizada no caso Entrada ou saida Enum:OperacaoEstoqueType
+> Attribute containing the stock operation code must be sent indicating the operation performed in the case Enum In or Out Enum: OperacaoEstoqueType
-/estoque/secoes/{numeroseção}
+/estoque/secoes/{numbering}
-Existem testem que garantem o funcionamento dessa operacao porém é necessario informar o idDo ItemEstoque para efetuar a saida
+There are tests that guarantee the operation of this operation. however, it is necessary to enter the ID of the Stock Item to make the exit.

-#### Consulta do histórico de entradas e saídas por tipo de bebida e seção.
-O endpoint de consulta de histórico de entrada e saída de estoque, deve retornar os resultados ordenados por data e seção, podendo alterar a ordenação via parâmetros.
+#### Query history of entries and exits by drink type and section.
+The stock entry and exit history query endpoint must return the results sorted by date and section, and can change the sorting via parameters.
-> R: O EndPoint realiza consulta ordenada (ascendente e descendente) que são manipuladas via parametro booleano
+> A: EndPoint performs ordered queries (ascending and descending) that are handled via boolean parameter
 Path: /historico?desc=true

-#### Comentarios no codigo ####
+#### Comments on code ####
-> Prezo por clean code.Porem os comentarios no codigo é apenas para facilitar a dinamica do code review do recrutador
+> I appreciate clean code.
+But the comments in the code is just to facilitate the dynamics of the recruiter's code review

-#### Testes Unitários - Junit
+#### Unit Tests - Junit

 * RestTemplate
-* utilizando Restfull validamos o "Http status code " para identificar a semantica dos retornos esperados
+* Using Restfull we validate the "Http status code" to identify the expected return semantics
-* Validação na camada de regra de negócio
+* Validation in the business rule layer

-#### Requisito-Para situações de erro, é necessário que a resposta da requisição seja coerente em exibir uma mensagem condizente com o erro.
+#### Requirement-For error situations, the request response must be consistent in displaying a message that matches the error.
-> R: - Exceptions São tratadas por um @ControllerAdvice dos spring classe - ResourceExceptionHandler
+> R: - Exceptions are handled by an @ControllerAdvice of the spring class - ResourceExceptionHandler

-### Testes Junits Implementados
+### Testing Junits Implemented
-*  Valida inserção  de operação de estoque com seção inexistente, retorna http status code not found 404(seção não encontrada)
+* Validates stock transaction insertion with nonexistent section, returns http status code not found 404 (section not found)

-* Valida inserção  em numero de seção existente porém sem campos obrigatorios, horário, tipo, volume, seção e responsável pela entrada, erro esperado com http status na faixa  422(Unprocesable entity)
+* Validates insertion into existing section number but no required fields, time, type, volume, section and input, expected error with http status in range 422 (Unprocesable entity)

-* Valida Consulta  de seção inexistente na camada de negócio, esperando Exception NotFoundsecaoException
+* Validates No business layer section query, expecting Exception NotFoundsecaoException

-* Valida tentativa de inserção de dois tipos de bebidas na mesma seção , esperando a Exception TwoDrinkTypeException
+* Validates attempted insertion of two types of drinks into the same section, waiting for Exception TwoDrinkTypeException

-* Valida tentativa de inserção de bebidas que excedem a capacidade de armazenamento da seção alcoolica(Obs volume é calculo por ml)
+* Validates attempted insertion of beverages that exceed the storage capacity of the alcoholic section (Note volume is calculated per ml)

-* Valida tentativa de inserção de bebidas que excedem a capacidade de armazenamento da seção nao alcoolica(Obs volume é calculo por ml)
+* Validates attempted insertion of beverages that exceed the storage capacity of the non-alcoholic section (Note volume is calculated per ml)

-* Valida se as operacoes de entrada realizadas via WebService sao registradas  historico
+* Validates if incoming operations performed via WebService are logged historical

-* Valida inserção  de bebida nao permitida, com http status code not found 404(Tipo de bebida não encontrada)
+* Validates drink insertion not allowed, with http status code not found 404

-* Valida Consulta  de Tipo de bebida inexistente na camada de negócio, esperando Exception NotFoundTypeBebidaException
+* Validates Beverage Type Query that does not exist in the business layer, expecting Exception NotFoundTypeDrinkException

-* Valida se a quantidade inserida é a quantidade  retornada de volume, independentemente da seção armazenada,foi validado uma inserção de um tipo de bebida diferente nesse teste
+* Validates if the amount entered is the volume returned regardless of the stored section, an insertion of a different drink type into this test has been validated.

-* Valida metodo de consulta de seções disponiveis para armazenar um determinado volume de um determinado tipo de bebida
+* Validates available section lookup method for storing a certain volume of a particular beverage type

-* Valida consulta de secoes disponiveis para venda a partir de um determinado tipo de bebida
+* Validation of available sections for sale from a certain type of drink.

-* Valida tentativa de saida de item inexistente no estoque
+* Validates attempt to exit non-existent item

-* Validacao de tentativa de inserção de bebidas alcoolicas e nao alcoolicas no mesmo dia e na mesma secao.
+* Validation of attempted insertion of alcoholic and non-alcoholic beverages on the same day and in the same section.